-- (1) This section applies if a loan of an amount that equals or exceeds the gift threshold amount is received- - (a) by or for a registered political party; or - (b) by or for an associated entity of a registered political party; or - (c) by or for a candidate in an election during the disclosure period for the election. - (2) The following person must keep a record that complies with subsection (3) about the loan-
+- (1) This section applies if a loan of an amount that equals or exceeds the gift threshold amount is received- - (a) by or for a registered political party; or

-- (a) for a loan received by or for a registered political party-the agent of the party; - (b) for a loan received by or for an associated entity of a registered political party-the financial controller of the entity; - (c) for a loan received by or for a candidate in an election-the agent of the candidate. - (3) The record about the loan must include- - (a) the amount of the loan; and - (b) the terms and conditions of the loan; and - (c) if the loan was received from a registered industrial organisation- - (i) the name of the organisation; and - (ii) the names and addresses of the members of the executive committee (however described) of the organisation; and - (d) the relevant particulars of the entity that made the loan; and - (e) if the entity that made the loan is not the source of the loan-the relevant particulars of the entity that is the source of the loan. - (4) If a person contravenes subsection (2) in relation to a loan- - (a) the receipt of the loan is taken to have been unlawful; and - (b) the amount of the loan is payable by the person to the State. - (5) The amount may be recovered by the State as a debt due to the State from- - (a) for a loan received by or for a registered political party that is not a corporation-the agent of the party; or
+- (b) by or for an associated entity of a registered political party; or - (c) by or for a candidate in an election during the disclosure period for the election. - (2) The following person must keep a record that complies with subsection (3) about the loan- - (a) for a loan received by or for a registered political party-the agent of the party; - (b) for a loan received by or for an associated entity of a registered political party-the financial controller of the entity; - (c) for a loan received by or for a candidate in an election-the agent of the candidate. - (3) The record about the loan must include- - (a) the amount of the loan; and - (b) the terms and conditions of the loan; and - (c) if the loan was received from a registered industrial organisation- - (i) the name of the organisation; and - (ii) the names and addresses of the members of the executive committee (however described) of the organisation; and - (d) the relevant particulars of the entity that made the loan; and - (e) if the entity that made the loan is not the source of the loan-the relevant particulars of the entity that is the source of the loan; and - (f) if the loan is a political donation made to or for the benefit of an electoral committee under section 203 established by the registered political party for an electoral district-the electoral district. - (4) If a person contravenes subsection (2) in relation to a loan-

-- (b) for a loan received by or for an associated entity of a registered political party that is not a corporation-the financial controller of the entity; or - (c) for a loan received by or for a candidate in an election-the candidate or the agent of the candidate; or - (d) otherwise-the entity that received the loan or for whose benefit the loan was received.
+- (a) the receipt of the loan is taken to have been unlawful; and - (b) the amount of the loan is payable by the person to the State. - (5) The amount may be recovered by the State as a debt due to the State from- - (a) for a loan received by or for a registered political party that is not a corporation-the agent of the party; or - (b) for a loan received by or for an associated entity of a registered political party that is not a corporation-the financial controller of the entity; or - (c) for a loan received by or for a candidate in an election-the candidate or the agent of the candidate; or - (d) otherwise-the entity that received the loan or for whose benefit the loan was received.